vibhuti2006/gemini-clone-project/README.md

 ## 📄 License

-This project is open-source and free to use under the [MIT License](LICENSE).
+This project is open-source and free to use.